Here’s everything you need to know in a handy FAQ format below.

 Yeah, you’re right.
 It does sound like it shouldn’t work.

-Whether you are new, converting a friend or stuck with happy hazy memories of a past event, here’s 7 things you should know about Bettakultcha:
+Whether you’re new, converting a friend or want to relive the happy hazy memories of a past event, here’s 7 things you should know about Bettakultcha:

 1. If you like TED talks, you’ll like Bettakultcha